-TL;DR: Rasa Stack provides a way to develop your HIPAA compliant conversational AI Assistants.
+TL;DR: Rasa provides a way to develop your HIPAA compliant conversational AI Assistants.
 It gives you the full functionality and flexibility to build scalable contextual assistants and chatbots while being in control of your data.

 Why we talk about HIPAA

 The Health Insurance and Portability and Accountability Act (HIPAA) was introduced in 1996 to set the standards for handling and storing sensitive patient data.
 The act outlines rules about managing and transferring protected health information (PHI).
 Under PHI we understand all medical records that can be used to identify an individual and data that was created, used or disclosed in the course of providing a health care service.
 All parties with access to PHI or that perform a function on it at any given point in time are impacted and need to show HIPAA compliance.

 To be HIPAA compliant, a company needs to fulfil requirements in three main areas:

 - Administrative safeguards: concerned with the workforce of the company in relation to the protection of PHI like assigning a privacy officer

 - Physical safeguards: requirements of the access of PHI

 - Technical safeguards: concerned with rules around the handling of PHI including access control or security in transmission or storage